krakend/krakend-documentation/configuration/structure.md

 That's the basic structure of endpoints; for more information see [how to create endpoints](/docs/endpoints/creating-endpoints/).

 ### The `extra_config` structure
-KrakenD is very modular and comes bundled with many components that extend the core functionality of the KrakenD framework.
-The `extra_config` stores each component configuration that is not part of the KrakenD framework.
+KrakenD is very modular and comes bundled with many components that extend the core functionality of the [Lura Project](https://luraproject.org).
+The `extra_config` stores each component configuration that is not handled by Lura itself.

 Components declare in their source code a **unique namespace**.
 KrakenD registers the component during the startup, and it passes to the component the configuration found under a key matching the **namespace** inside the `extra_config` object.